secretstartups/handbook/customer-success/professional-services-engineering/working-with/index.html.md

 ### Scheduling Professional Services

 For scheduling specific customer projects, we are currently scheduling projects in order of when the opportunity is updated to closed/won.
 If you have a concern about scheduling the project, this should be discussed at the Discovery phase during the [scoping](/handbook/customer-success/professional-services-engineering/scoping) process.
-If you want to check availability, ask the Project Coordinator by tagging the group `@ps-scheduling` in the [#professional-services](https://gitlab.slack.com/archives/CFRLYG77X) Slack Channel.
-In no case should you commit to dates before receipt of Signed SOW, agreements, P.O., etc.
+If there are lead time or availability questions, ask the Project Coordinator by tagging the group `@ps-scheduling` in the [#professional-services](https://gitlab.slack.com/archives/CFRLYG77X) Slack Channel.
+In no case we should not commit to dates before receipt of Signed SOW, agreements, P.O., Closed/Won opportunity etc.
+Once the opportunity is updated to Close/ Won, here are the next steps:

+- The PS Project Coordinator witll review the SOW, Order Form and work to set up the consulting project
+- the PS Project Coordinator will reach out the account team to confirm customer contacts
-Once the opportunity is updated to Close/ Won, the PS Project Coordinator will send a Welcome to PS Email, within 72 business hours of booking of the opportunity.
-The Project Coordinator will include the account team and professional services leader on the Welcome to PS email.
+- The PS Project Coordinator will send a Welcome to PS Email, within 72 business hours of booking of the opportunity, the account team and professional services leader on the Welcome to PS email.